I don't own these characters.

-"Bonnie…you don't think something like this could mess up our friendship a second time?" the redhead inquired with some reluctance in her voice.
+"Bonnie… you don't think something like this could mess up our friendship a second time?"
+Kim inquired with some reluctance in her voice.
 She was a bit afraid that such a thing could ruin their friendship, which she was actually enjoying.
 She did not want their friendship to come to an end because of a simple, avoidable act.

 "Only if you let it.
 I mean, does it bother you that I'd like to date you?
-Stoppable probably wants to date you too, but you don't seem to have a problem being around him," the tanned teen pointed out.
+Stoppable probably wants to date you, too, but you don't seem to have a problem being around him," Bonnie pointed out.
 She could deal with what was going on because it was better than the circumstances she used to have to deal with, so there was no way that she would allow one date to wreck everything.
 It was all on Kim's shoulders in her opinion.

 "Ron never asked me out," Kim grumbled in her defense.

-"Well, Ron's an idiot," Bonnie countered with a shrug.
-She was not totally sure if she believed that Ron did want to date Kim, but she supposed that it was plausible and the blonde boy was just not smart enough to make a move.
+"Well, Ron's an idiot," Bonnie countered with an eye roll.
+She was not totally sure if she believed Ron wanted to date Kim, but she supposed that it was plausible and the blond boy was just not smart enough to make a move.

-"Don't start," the olive-eyed hero reprimanded her friend.
+"Don't start," Kim reprimanded her.
 She did not point out that Bonnie was making progress with Ron considering the fact that she had just used his first name.

 "I'm just saying."

 "Bonnie, what if this makes things weird between us?"
 Kim asked with real concern.
-She liked being around her cheerleading rival now and she did not want to chance things going back to the way they were before with Bonnie being relatively evil toward her.
+She liked being around Bonnie now and she did not want to chance things going back to the way they were before with Bonnie being relatively evil toward her.
 "What if…" She did not even want to say it.

 "Just try it.
 Think of it as two friends going out.
-Nothing deeper than that," Bonnie replied.
+Nothing deeper than that," Bonnie said.

 "Well, I'm not going to sneak a kiss or something like that.
 Geez, you worry a lot, Possible."
 Bonnie rolled her eyes.
 Well, she was not going to sneak a kiss now anyway since Kim seemed so concerned about it being a real date.

 Kim scratched her forehead.
 She really did not know what she should do.
-She would have argued that she was dating Josh and could not in good conscience go out with Bonnie, but she knew that would not fly because she was pretty aware that Bonnie disliked Josh, even before Bonnie said why she sent the letter.
+She would have argued she was dating Josh and could not in good conscience go out with Bonnie, but she knew that would not fly.
+She was pretty aware Bonnie disliked Josh, even before Bonnie said why she sent the letter.
 Bonnie often ranted with Ron about "the evil Mankey."
 It was one thing that the brunette and blonde got along on completely.